 Maximize your bird-feeding enjoyment with these additional tips, tricks, and resources.
 Learn how to take advantage of your free FeederWatch membership.

 The course is entirely online and self-paced so you can take it at your own speed and come back to it as often as you wish.
 Custom practice tools, instructional videos, and quizzes help you gain skills and understanding.
 All the material is available through your web browser, no downloads required and nothing is shipped.
 For your convenience, the course is designed to work on all modern web browsers and devices.
 Access does not expire.Photo: Emily Tornga

 Included for Free: Feeder Bird Poster and FeederWatch Membership for 2018-19

 A full-color poster, shipped to you as a bonus, includes custom illustrations of common feeder birds and makes a great reference tool as you practice confident IDs.

 Poster and FeederWatch offer only available for U.S. customers.
-Instructions for getting started with FeederWatch will come in the mail with your poster in 3-6 weeks.
-If you are already signed up for FeederWatch this year we’ll extend your membership one additional year.
+Instructions for getting started with FeederWatch will come in the mail prior to the commencement of the 2018-19 FeaderWatch season.
+If you are already signed up for FeederWatch next year we’ll extend your membership one additional year.
 Posters will be shipped only to new participants of FeederWatch.
 Current or renewing participants will receive materials consistent with their previous kit-type preferences.

 What Bird Academy Students Have to Say